nuhash/algofi-amm-py-sdk/README.md

 ### Swap exact for (swap_exact_for)
 [swap_exact_for.py](https://github.com/Algofiorg/algofi-amm-py-sdk/blob/main/examples/swap_exact_for.py)
-This example shows how to swap an exact amount of an asset A into another asset B within a given pool (A, B)
+This example shows how to swap an exact amount of an asset A into another asset B within a given pool

 ### Swap for exact (swap_for_exact)
 [swap_for_exact.py])(https://github.com/Algofiorg/algofi-amm-py-sdk/blob/main/examples/swap_for_exact.py)
-This example shows how to swap an amount of asset A for an exact amount of asset B within a given pool (A, B)
+This example shows how to swap an amount of asset A for an exact amount of asset B within a given pool

 # License